dennislee22/dennislee22.github.io/docs/cdppvc/gpuocp.md

     ```

 ## Taint the Openshift Worker Node with Nvidia GPU Card
 1. Reserve the worker node (with Nvidia GPU Card installed) for any CML session that requires GPU card by running the following command.
-This will disallow all other non-GPU related workloads to be scheduled on this particular node.
+This will disallow all other non-GPU related workloads to be scheduled in this particular node.

     ```bash
     [root@ocpbastion ~]# oc adm taint node ocpgpu.ocp4.cdpkvm.cldr nvidia.com/gpu=true:NoSchedule